-For businesses, investing in cybersecurity is a must to maintain a strong brand.
+For businesses, investing in cybersecurity measures is a must to maintain a strong brand.
 Threats are often indiscriminate.
 Attacks don’t target companies because they are perceived to be successful, and there’s a good hoard to steal.
 Even new and small companies become the subject of the assaults.
 Of note, small businesses were the victims of around 4 out of 10 of cyberattacks, according to the Verizon 2019 Data Breach Investigations Report.

 Cross-site scripting, SQL injection, eavesdropping, man-in-the-middle, ransomware, and other attacks are on the rise.
 Add to these the more aggressive cases of phishing and social engineering.
 It’s important to be aware of these threats and to be ready with the right prevention tools or systems.